 GivBack questions or battery behaving unexpectedly?

 Whether you're trying to maximise GivBack earnings, set up the right tariff combination, or troubleshoot unexpected battery behaviour, a remote diagnostic identifies the exact issue and the fix.
-From £75.
+The diagnostic is free — you only pay the flat £75 if we fix it remotely.